mrmin123/the-calculating-palico/README.md

 the Calculating Palico
 =======
+**NOTE: This project is no longer actively maintained!
+If you have minor requests and/or bugfixes, however, please feel to open an issue ticket and I might be able to get to them.
+Apologies for the inconvenience!
+If you're interested in picking up the project, please feel free/let me know!**

+**NOTE: As of 2015-06-12 (the time of the last major update) there is still no support for ranged weaponry, and I believe the calculations for the Gunlance and Charge Blades are a bit wonky.
+Please make note of this when calculating damage values for these weapons.**

 Browser-based and mobile-compatible damage calculation tool for the Monster Hunter 4 Ultimate game on the Nintendo 3DS.
 Shows the breakdown of damage dealt based on move and target monster body part.
 Allows for comparison of multiple weapons and/or modifier setups against the same monster.
 Supports relic weapons.
 Supports saving/sharing of views via URL.

 ###Examples